D067659/tpmc_documentation/evaluation/comparison_with_existing_platforms.md

 ### Comparison
 After looking at different competing platforms we want to give a general resume on how the MTPP compares to these platforms.

-All platforms allow some kind of routine representation but allows different degress of complexity and different representation.
+All platforms allow some kind of routine representation but with different degrees of complexity and different representation.
 SCI and NodeRed allow more complex routines which are displayed similar to a process model.
 MTPP and IFTTT only allow simple routines which are represented as a textual list.
 MTPP's and IFTTT's Routine model consist of only two simple types of components, condition and operation.
 The other two platforms have a larger of number of complex components.
-In the end SCI and NodeRed allow more complex routines but are also more complicated to define by users.
+In the end, SCI and NodeRed allow more complex routines but are also more complicated to define by users.

-All platforms come with predefined operations that integrate other webservices into the plattform.
-MTPP, NodeRed and SCI allow custom integration of new webservices which is not allow with IFTTT.
+All platforms come with predefined operations that integrate other webservices into the platform.
+MTPP, NodeRed and SCI allow custom integration of new webservices which is not possible with IFTTT.
 In IFTTT providers of a webservices must request and prepare the integration to the platform but receive some support.
 MTPP is the only platform that allows the built-in definition of alternative APIs for operations so that unavailable APIs can be replaced.

 ### Features List